numtide/treefmt/docs/treefmt-configuration.md

 - `excludes`: A list of glob patterns to deny.
 If any of these patterns match, the file will be excluded.

+## `[global]`

+This section describes the config that applies to every formatters.

+- `excludes`: A list of glob patterns to deny.
+If any of these patterns match, the file will be excluded.
+This list is appended to individual formatters' exclude lists.